-FAMIS, FAMIS MOMS, and FAMIS Prenatal Coverage are not available to children or pregnant women who currently have other "creditable" health insurance.
+FAMIS, FAMIS MOMS, and FAMIS Prenatal Coverage are not available to children or pregnant individuals who currently have other "creditable" health insurance.
 "Creditable" health insurance includes most group and individual insurance plans.
 It does not include very limited policies such as accident on school grounds or dental-only plans.

-G. Residents of Institutions
+G. Residents of Institutions\

-Children, pregnant women, parents/caretaker relative, and individuals who are inmates in a public institution (i.e. prison, jail, or juvenile detention center) can be eligible for Medicaid provided they meet all the eligibility requirements.
+Incarcerated individuals (i.e. those in a prison, jail, or juvenile detention center) can be eligible for Medicaid provided they meet all the eligibility requirements.
 While they are incarcerated, however, Medicaid will only cover inpatient hospitalization services.

-Children under age 21 who are inpatients in an institution for the treatment of mental disease (IMD) are not eligible for FAMIS, but may be eligible for FAMIS Plus.
+Children under age 21 who are inpatients in an institution for the treatment of mental disease (IMD, meaning a free standing mental health facility) are not eligible for FAMIS, but may be eligible for FAMIS Plus.
 Inpatients of an IMD aged 21-65 are not eligible for Medicaid, even if they are pregnant.

-Note: An individual who is age 22 or over, but under age 65, and who is enrolled in Medicaid at the time of admission to an IMD may remain enrolled in Medicaid.
+Note: An individual who is age 21 or over, but under age 65, and who is enrolled in Medicaid at the time of admission to an IMD may remain enrolled in Medicaid.

-H. Cooperation with Child Support Enforcement
+H. Cooperation with Child Support Enforcement\

-If an adult is applying for Medicaid (including LIFC, FFC and Medicaid Expansion for Adults, Medicaid for Pregnant Women) for him/herself AND for FAMIS Plus for a child with an absent parent, he/she is required to cooperate with the Division of Child Support Enforcement (DCSE) to establish paternity and obtain medical support (health insurance) for the FAMIS Plus eligible child.
-If the parent/caretaker fails to cooperate (and does not establish "good cause for failure to cooperate") the parent/caretaker will be ineligible for Medicaid.
+If an adult is applying for Medicaid (including LIFC, FFC, Medicaid Expansion for Adults, and Medicaid for Pregnant Women) for him/herself AND for FAMIS Plus for a child with an absent parent, he/she is required to agree to cooperate with the Division of Child Support Enforcement (DCSE) to establish paternity and obtain medical support (health insurance) for the FAMIS Plus eligible child.
+If the parent/caretaker refuses to cooperate (and does not establish "good cause for failure to cooperate") the parent/caretaker will be ineligible for Medicaid.
 The parent/caretaker's refusal or failure to cooperate with DCSE will not affect the child's FAMIS Plus eligibility.
 Cooperation is considered to be met when the parent signs the medical assistance application.
 If the parent later sets up a case with DCSE, all other DCSE requirements will need to be met.